 Today’s ride is stunning, starting with a beautiful ride along the Alsatian Wine Route.
 Winemaking in Alsace has a long history; it is a region that produces primarily white wines, with its famous Rieslings and aromatic Gewurtzraminers, but you can also get a very drinkable and inexpensive red pinot noir here.
 There are plenty of opportunities to stop and taste wine, as you hop from village to village (you actually ride through 19 different villages over the course of the day!
 Save some energy for the end of the day, when your ride takes you up another of the regions big climbs for local cyclists, heading up to the extraordinary Haut Koenigsbourg.
 This impressive medieval-esque castle is nestled at a strategic location on a high hill overlooking the Alsatian plain; as a result it was used by successive powers through the centuries.
 In 1900 it was restored under the direction of Emperor Wilhelm II who hoped the German styling would reinforce the bond of Alsatians with Germany, as they had only recently (1871) been incorporated into the German Reich.
 After your visit, you have a fantastic downhill to finish the day.
 Tonight you stay in tiny Ribeauville, with beautiful half-timbered buildings from the 16th and 17th centuries, and a variety of shops, wineries, and historic sites.

 Your ride is a bit longer today, but is much more easygoing as we take you out into the plains to the east of the Vosges Mountains, and towards the Rhine River and Germany.
 Once you cross the bridge (and now invisible border) between the two countries, you are in the scenic, and more rolling Black Forest region.
 Famous for its cuckoo clocks, and as the setting for many of the Grimm Fairy Tales, the area, it is also known for its scenic lakes and beautiful pine forests (whose dark colour are the origin of the area’s name).
 There are vineyards here as well, on impressive terraced hillsides.
-The route brings you to medieval Breisach, where you can stop for explorations and lunch, before crossing back into France, and passing through Vaubun-designed Neuf-Breisach (all of his fortified towns have been classified by UNESCO), with its typical protective walls and wheel-spoke design.
+The route brings you to charming and ancient Breisach, where you can stop for explorations, perhaps a wine tasting, and lunch.
+Then cross back into France, and pass through Vaubun-designed Neuf-Breisach (all of his fortified towns have been classified by UNESCO), with its typical protective walls and intruiging wheel-spoke design.
 The route to Colmar at the end of the day is again very easy-going.

 This ride takes you out of Colmar back towards the Wine Route – and through some of the region’s highlight villages, each with their individual personalities and charms.
 Ride through gorgeous Riquewihr, covered in flowers.
 It has much of its Medieval fortifications and a castle still intact as it largely escaped damage during the Second World War.
 You’ll also want to stop for some explorations in both Turckheim, nestled in the Fecht River valley, and Kaysersberg – voted the favourite village by the French.
 One of the last villages you’ll see is Eguisheim, whose concentric streets within the former moat are filled with a collection of medieval and half-timbered houses.
 We provide small walking tours for many of the villages.
 Return to Colmar for a second night, and take some time to explore the charms of this small city; the colors and atmosphere still embody much of the Middle Ages.
 Churches, cloisters, half-timbered houses, facades with ornate wood sculptures, paintings, and edifices from the Renaissance abound.